draron-dare-045/Aviation-hub/README.md

    - Start the backend

 ## Deployment
-- The project was deployed using Vercel
+- The project was deployed using Vercel for frontend and render on the backend

 ## Contributing
 Contributions are welcome!
 Feel free to submit a pull request or report issues.